-Skills development ENGG 195 Seminar on Science, Technology, and Society 4 terms ENGG 197 PhD Professional Workshops (recommended but not required; can be used to write a Small Business Innovation Research [SBIR] proposal) recom- mended ENGG 198 Research in Progress Workshop (annual participation) annual ENGS 91 Numerical Methods in Computation ENGS 92 Fourier Transforms and Complex Variables Applied ENGS 93 Statistical Methods in Engineering mathematics (choose 2) ENGS 100 Methods in Applied Mathematics I 2 courses ((110032 2) ENGS 105 Computational Methods for Partial Differential Equations I ENGS 106 Numerical Linear Algebra Engineering depth Courses in the area of the student's research, chosen to increase the student's depth of expertise and knowledge.
+ENGG 195 Seminar on Science, Technology, and Society 4 terms Skills development ENGG 197 PhD Professional Workshops (recommended but not required; can be used to write a Small Business Innovation Research [SBIR] proposal) recom- mended ENGG 198 Research in Progress Workshop (annual participation) annual ENGS 91 Numerical Methods in Computation ENGS 92 Fourier Transforms and Complex Variables Applied ENGS 93 Statistical Methods in Engineering mathematics (choose 2) ENGS 100 Methods in Applied Mathematics I 2 courses (010000 2) ENGS 105 Computational Methods for Partial Differential Equations I ENGS 106 Numerical Linear Algebra Engineering depth Courses in the area of the student's research, chosen to increase the student's depth of expertise and knowledge.
 These courses should be selected in concert with the thesis advisor.
-4 courses Innovation elective Any graduate-level technical course in area outside the student's area of core expertise 1 course least 1) ENGM 179 Accounting ENGM 180 Corporate Finance Innovation coursework ENGM 187 Technology Innovation and Entrepreneurship 3 courses ENGM 188 Law for Technology, and Entrepreneurship (or equivalent course) ENGG 321 Introduction to Innovation Internship ENGG 300 Students will work in a start-up company (possibly their own) or an R&D department in their general field(s) of interest for up to six months.
-Prior to starting the Internship, students must see Lori Laventure (111 Cummings) to discuss financial/insurance issues.
+4 courses Innovation elective (choose at Any graduate-level technical course in area outside the student's area of core expertise 1 course least 1) ENGM 179 Accounting ENGM 180 Corporate Finance Innovation ENGM 187 Technology Innovation and Entrepreneurship (typcially in the second year) 4 courses coursework ENGM 188 Law for Technology, and Entrepreneurship (or equivalent course) ENGG 321 Introduction to Innovation (typically in the fourth year) Internship ENGG 300 Students will work for a company (possibly their own) in their general Research & Development field(s) of interest.
+The requirement may be waived for students with substantial prior work experience.
+Prior to starting the internship, students must see Lori Laventure (135A Cummings) to discuss financial/insurance issues.